About KHA

 All classes are team-taught by teachers and assistants and feature multi-sensory learning techniques while utilizing the latest in educational technology.

-We also use FOSS (Full Option Science System) in our classrooms at KHA.
-This research-based science curriculum for grades K-8 developed at the Lawrence Hall of Science, University of California, Berkeley has guided the development of successful active-learning science curricula for more than 40 years.
+• FOSS Web Next Generation Edition: FOSS (Full Option Science System) is a research-based science curriculum for grades K-8 developed at the Lawrence Hall of Science, University of California, Berkeley.
+FOSS has evolved from a philosophy of teaching and learning that has guided the development of successful active-learning science curricula for more than 40 years.
 The FOSS Program bridges research and practice by providing tools and strategies to engage students and teachers in enduring experiences that lead to deeper understanding of the natural and designed worlds.

 Smartboards and Chromebooks are used in our classrooms.
 The mission of the Technology program is to provide a modern learning environment and to boost students’ capabilities of learning anytime and anywhere.
 Online access in classrooms significantly broadens the scope of any learning exercise, triggering information pursuit, creative thinking, communication, and collaboration.

-Music at KHA is intended to teach students about an art form based on creating, performing and responding to better enjoy the experience.
-We explore methods of artistic expression and enhance personal creativity.
+Each week students receive music instruction.
+Music at KHA is intended to teach students about an art form based on creating, performing, and responding.
+KHA believes that the more students understand the basic elements of music the more they will enjoy the experience and enhance their appreciation.
+Music class at KHA offers a variety of opportunities to explore methods of artistic expression and enhance personal creativity.

-The goal of Physical Education at Kingston Hill Academy is to verse students in the concepts associated with health and wellness and provide students with the tools to build and maintain a healthy lifestyle.
-Students learn about various exercise and sports techniques, health issues, cooperation and self care.
+The goal of physical education at KHA is to teach students the concepts associated with health and wellness and provide students with the tools to build and maintain a healthy lifestyle.
+Students learn about various exercise and sports techniques, health issues, cooperation, safe play, and self-care.
 Emphasis is also placed on teamwork and good sportsmanship.
 KHA’s physical education program complies with all governing state laws and regulations.
-We are also thrilled to have a full-time nurse at KHA.

 Methods of Instruction

-The Kingston Hill Academy curriculum encourages the use of a variety of pedagogical methods to meet the diverse needs of our students.
-Teachers regularly evaluate students and make appropriate modifications to the curriculum based on individual needs.
+The KHA curriculum encourages use of a variety of pedagogical methods to meet the diverse needs of our students.
+Teachers regularly evaluate students and make appropriate modifications to their lessons based on individual needs.
 The wide range of student abilities makes this type of pedagogical responsiveness and differentiation necessary for student success.
-Kingston Hill Academy seeks to motivate students by creating relevant and meaningful learning experiences in which all students can experience success.
+KHA seeks to motivate students by creating relevant and meaningful learning experiences in which all students can experience success.

-This curriculum at Kingston Hill Academy is a living framework, changing and adapting to student needs and state standards, as required.
-Kingston Hill Academy believes that a curriculum must address the very real demands of the world we live in, and, we are systematically refining and improving the curriculum in purposeful and meaningful ways.
+The curriculum at KHA is a living framework, changing and adapting to student needs and national/state standards as required.
+KHA believes that a curriculum must address the very real demands of the world we live in, and we are systematically refining and improving the curriculum in purposeful and meaningful ways.

 Interested in Enrollment Information?